project-forth-works/project-forth-works/Algorithms/PiliPlop/readme.md

     #processes 0 do  steps 2/  i tank !  loop ; \ Tanks half full!

 \ Some processes do not need <perform process>, for example
-\ when the <store process data> is used by ab interrupt
+\ when the <store process data> is used by an interrupt
 \ routine or an other task!
 The added WS2812 noForth example
 \ however do output the data to the WS2812 leds there!
 : ONE-STEP      ( -- )